austencollins/great-films/README.md

 # Movies You Watch Alone

-A list of films with great stories, well told.
+A list of films with great stories, well told, best experienced individually.

 ####Embrace Of The Serpant - 2015